Angus-95/cyclistic_data_sep25_aug26/README.md

 # Key Findings

-This analysis found a number of differences in casual user an member behaviour:
+This analysis found a number of differences in casual user and member behaviour:

 - Casual usage peaks on Saturdays, while member usage remains consistant Monday to Friday, before dropping off on the weekend.
 - Casual users tend to favour longer rides.
-They inrease in length during weekends, while member rides remain constant in length.
+They increase in length during weekends, while member rides remain constant in length.
 - Both groups peak in usage during the summer months, however casual usage experiences a sharp drom off while member usage decreases more gradually through Autumn.
 - Cyclistic members initiate rides at two peak times - 8am and 5pm, with a sharp drop off before, between and after these periods.
 Casual usage increases gradually throughout the day, before peaking at 5pm.
-- While there was no standout location where members initiated rides, casual usage was heavily weighted towards coastal tourist locations.
+- While there was no standout location where members initiated rides, there was increased usage in and around Chcago City Center.
+Casual usage was heavily weighted towards coastal tourist locations.
 The top 5 casual ride locations were all within the vicinity of popular parks in Chicago.
 - Cyclistic members slightly favour classic bikes, while casual users slightly favour electric bikes.
-- Members account for the majority of cyclistic rides.
+- Members account for the majority of Cyclistic rides.

+The key takeaway from these findings is that annual members use Cyclistic consistently, predominantly around the two traditional daily rush hour periods.
+This, plus the geographical data being spread around the city but weighted towards the city center hints at members using Cyclistic mainly as a convenient way to commute to and from their workplace.
+Conversely, Casual usage is more centered around longer rides in the afternoon/evening and on weekends.
+There is a particular focus on Chicago's coastal green spaces, suggesting that leisure and tourism may be the main driving factor for these users.